outworkers/phantom/README.md

 This is a very fast way of providing an int value Time-To-Live for the inserted or updated record.
 Unlike MongoDB, you don't need a timestamp index, Cassandra will do the magic for you.

+- orderBy

+This in an place ordering operator.
+The records are manually ordered by Cassandra upon retrieval.
+For maximum performance, you may want to use ClusteringOrder instead.

 "Update" queries
 ==============